mtumilowicz/js-nodejs-websocket-workshop/README.md

          load on itself when attacked by pausing before closing the connection, as that will reduce the rate at which the client reconnects
-* Sec-WebSocket-Key
-    * random numbers selected randomly for each connection
 * A data center might have a server that responds to WebSocket requests with an appropriate handshake and then passes the connection to another server to actually process the data frames.
-     * For the
-          purposes of this specification, the "server" is the combination of both computers
-* Reading the Client's Opening Handshake
-    *  When a client starts a WebSocket connection, it sends its part of the opening handshake
-    * If
-         the server, while reading the handshake, finds that the client did not send a handshake that matches the description below the server MUST stop processing the client's handshake and return an HTTP response with an appropriate error code (such as 400 Bad Request)

 * four types of events
     * open